English

 (Childe Harold, Iv.)

-sought an asylum in a country which she always chose for
+an asylum in a country which she always chose for her favourite

-her favourite abode; but the is pursued even here and
+abode; but the is pursued even here and threatened with

-violent a shock to the language as to obliterate many
+shock to the language as to obliterate many of its

 Next ...